 What are the safety qualifications for our staff?

 Our staff members undergo a rigorous hiring process.
 They receive the same background check as school educators, an extensive training process to go over all safety precautions and protocols, and are required to be certified in CPR and First Aid.
 We exclusively hire responsible, multi-talented individuals who are safety-minded and are as passionate about teen travel as we are.

 We pride ourselves on small group sizes to create a more authentic and personalized experience.
 Our group sizes fall between 14 and 21 students – the perfect size to facilitate new friendships without feeling lost in a crowd!
 We believe smaller groups eliminate the likelihood of cliques, and allows for a well-rounded, healthy group dynamic.

 Do I need any vaccinations for this program?

 We recommend checking with your family doctor regarding vaccinations and medical advice for the destination you are visiting.
 For more information, please check the World Health Organization’s website.
 Upon registration, we provide a list of recommended vaccinations that can be discussed further with your doctor.

 How does this program connect to other programs?

-We’ll have seafood and food influenced by the neighboring continent of Asia while in California.
+While in California, we’ll have seafood and food influenced by the neighboring continent of Asia.
 In the Southwest, try the best Mexican food you’ve ever had!